PostgREST/postgrest/docs/references/api/tables_views.rst

   It's recommended that you `use triggers instead of rules <https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_rules>`_.
   Insertion on views with complex `rules <https://www.postgresql.org/docs/current/sql-createrule.html>`_ might not work out of the box with PostgREST due to its usage of CTEs.
-  If you want to keep using rules, a workaround is to wrap the view insertion in a stored procedure and call it through the :ref:`s_procs` interface.
+  If you want to keep using rules, a workaround is to wrap the view insertion in a function and call it through the :ref:`functions` interface.
   For more details, see this `github issue <https://github.com/PostgREST/postgrest/issues/1283>`_.

 .. _bulk_insert: